mosn/mosn.io/content/en/docs/quick-start/istio/index.md

 ---
 title: "Use MOSN as an Istio data plane"
 linkTitle: "Istio integration"
-date: 2020-01-20
+date: 2022-03-25
 weight: 2
 description: >
   This topic shows you how to build a Service Mesh development environment with MOSN under the Istio framework, and verify the basic routing and load balancing capabilities of MOSN.
 ---

 {{% pageinfo color="primary" %}}
-MOSN succeeded in the Bookinfo test for Istio 1.1.4.
-For more information about the support from the latest version of Istio, see [Issue #933](https://github.com/mosn/mosn/issues/933).
+MOSN v1.0.0 succeeded in the Bookinfo test for Istio 1.10.6.
+For more information about the support from the latest version of Istio, see [MOSN Istio WG](https://github.com/mosn/community/blob/master/wg-istio.md).
-`Note: After the MOSN 0.14.0 or later can supports xDS, And tested pass all the sample of bookinfo in istio 1.5.2, here is an [MOSN with Istio](https://katacoda.com/mosn/courses/istio/mosn-with-istio) tutorial.`
 {{% /pageinfo %}}

 This topic covers the following content:

 - Relationship between MOSN and Istio
-- Preparations
+- Instructions on how to build the Istio proxyv2 image with MOSN
-- Istio deployment with source code
+- Istio deployment with MOSN
 - Bookinfo test

 ## Relationship between MOSN and Istio